2018 attacks on the northern border of Ecuador

-The attacks on the northern border of Ecuador in 2018 were a series of terrorist attacks that took place in the towns of San Lorenzo, Mataje and Viche in the Esmeraldas Province, Northern Ecuador.
+A series of terrorist attacks took place in the towns of San Lorenzo, Mataje and Viche in the Esmeraldas Province, Northern Ecuador.
 The attacks began on January 7, 2018, outside the facilities of the San Lorenzo National Police district where, in the early morning hours, a car bomb exploded leaving 28 people injured, as well as severe damage to the infrastructure of the police precinct and 37 homes in the vicinity.
 In preliminary investigations, Ecuadorian authorities linked this incident to criminal organizations linked to drug trafficking and the illegal drug trade.

 In the days following the attack in San Lorenzo, several minor attacks began to be recorded.
 On March 22, another explosion occurred from a bombing located on the side of the San Lorenzo-Mataje highway, which caused the death of 3 marines, in addition to leaving 7 more injured.
 The crisis worsened on March 26 with the kidnapping and murders of journalists from El Comercio, who were covering a report on the events that were taking place in Mataje and its surroundings.

 The kidnapping and subsequent murder of the journalists, as well as the responsibility for several of the attacks, have been attributed to the Oliver Sinisterra Front, a dissident group of the Daniel Aldana Mobile Column of the Revolutionary Armed Forces of Colombia (FARC), who refused to lay down their arms, refusing to accept the peace agreements between this guerrilla and the Colombian government, calling themselves an "active front", but Colombia does not call them an insurgent group but rather a criminal group, calling it a Residual Organized Armed Group (GAOR).

 It is believed by the government that it was not only the Oliver Sinesterra Front involved, but that the Red Mantaro Base Committee and the Defense Front of People's Struggles of Ecuador also participated.